clux/facemaulers/east/path-of-suffering.md

 Why?
 Corrupts the worship.
 Areas populated by worshippers now owned by undead.

 ### Irae Encounter
 Path sends you through a valley, foot prints visible, mist starting to form at your feet.
-You are clearly high up in this mountain.
+It feels like you have climbed much higher up in this mountain than you feel like.
+Ghostly lights seem to dance across the mist.

+DELIBERATELY DEADLY ENCOUNTER.
+They can always be prisoners in Irithyll dungeon.
+Fairy fire dusts everyone passively here.

+Protector of the path: **Faldorn**.
+(Now undead druid, crazy branches atop her head, evil aligned druid (buffs her spell DC by 2)
+- Archdruid AC16, HP80, Storm of Vengeance.
+Passive Fairy Fire, Fire Storm
+- Shape Change into T-Rex Zombie

-helpers: 2 vampire spawn (dim servant high schoolers), 8 will o wisps + shield guardian(?). halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
+helpers: 2 vampire spawn (dim servant high schoolers), 8 will o wisps (druid work)

+Irae: crown of stars Clone (8th level duplicate), half HP, no equipment halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
 She doesn't care for a fight here, at most a few rounds.
 Protections: Mind Blank, Crown of Stars, invis at will, shield up, counterspell.
 If attacked; arcane deflection reac, 19-23AC depending on conc/deflect + deals dmg.
 If they attack, just add maddening darkness, fly up away while undead attacks.
 NB: She does not have her items here.
-She is casting `Storm of Vengeance`, has cloak of invisibility.
+She has cloak of invisibility.

 ![](path-of-suffering-ruins.jpg)

-Irae can use similulacrum (7th level illusiry duplicate) to test the waters.
-Half HP, no equipment.

-Irae (all cases): It's time we had a chat together.
-You have caused quite the disruption at Halos.
-Irae (plea): Please cease your interference with our undead settlements.
-We will take care of Lolth and her followers, but instead you have to leave Irithyll alone if you have your own best interests at heart.

-Irae (demon lord defense): Well, that was ultimately a distraction until I got all the pieces together.
-You see, it's with all the artifacts of Kiaransalee combined that the raised dead retain their souls and sentience.
-Irae (undead sentience defense): You fail to understand the true significance of this event?
-It's all undead raised from this point by me, or anyone I have raised.
-This is an infectious proprety.
-Souls are no longer sent off to hell in eternal torment to serve as infernal currency, nor are a small percentage sent to elysium, where they can enjoy this.. distinct position of privilege.
-They are free.
-They are immortal.
-All it took was an economic crash in the currency of souls.
-Irae (giant mind control defense): I offered Umnos power, and he took it.
-I'm sure he's not the only one who's learning to read the fine print.
-Irae (giant justification): Chaos was a necessary agent to get at 3 very protected pieces.
-Society was either too un-budging, or too brutish to be able to deal with my proposal.
-Some plans are so great, that you can only effectively argue for it once it's already been placed into effect.
-Irae (in case of Bone City retreat / shadowfell escape): I think it's best you try to stop what you are doing.
-Irae (Kiaransalee): Ultimately, she went insane, but her powers had potential.
-She was focused on simple conquest and revenge, there's no need for that type of barbarism right now.
-Extraplanar: Sure, there is going to be resistance.

 ## Shadowfell madness
 Play on their weaknesses.
 Sins they have committed.
 Play on it.
 Dante.
 1408